rmirandasv/rmirandasv/README.md

 ## 🌟 Featured Projects

+- **[Intrahub](https://github.com/rmirandasv/intrahub)** - A modern internal communication platform for companies that enables staff to share announcements, benefits, and events with employees.
+Built with Laravel, Inertia.js, React, and TypeScript.
 - **[Atom Starter Kit](https://github.com/rmirandasv/atom-starter-kit)** - Modern Laravel + React starter with authentication, testing, and CI/CD
 - **[Clip](https://github.com/rmirandasv/clip)** - A beautiful, offline-first desktop application for managing your markdown notes with a modern interface and integrated editor.